How it all started

 Fred & Edgar

 Moving through the cemetery, we came across the burial markers of Fred and Edgar Wood, two brothers from Iowa who were buried side-by-side a long way from home.
 The ABMC had a policy of burying brothers side-by-side where they could.
-Any one who visits one of these American cemeteries and sees the rows and rows of crosses and Stars of David is struck by the magnitude of the tragedy people suffered.
+Any one who visits one of these American cemeteries and sees the rows and rows of white burial markers is struck by the magnitude of the tragedy people suffered.
 But as the father of three boys, I found the image of Fred and Edgar Wood buried next to each other to be especially poignant.

 Someone should tell their story